 Plan how you will hit your deadline

-If the task is a particularly large or difficult project, something that you don’t want to do or something that you know you will procrastinate over, make sure you break the task down into smaller segments.
+If the task is a particularly large or difficult project, something that you don’t want to do, or something that you know you will procrastinate over, make sure you break the task down into smaller segments.

 Accept deadlines are there for a reason

-I must admit there have been times where I have wondered about the reasoning behind a particular deadline or I have looked at a page of A4 paper filled with deadlines and had no idea what was what.
+I must admit there have been times when I have wondered about the reasoning behind a particular deadline or I have looked at a page of A4 paper filled with deadlines and had no idea what was what.

 If you know you will have trouble hitting a particular deadline, let the person know well in advance.
 Perhaps you could apply for an extension or someone else may be available to get the work done?
-Perhaps it may be a case of realigning your priorities?
+Perhaps it may be a case of realigning your priorities.

 Understand that other people are relying on you

 Other people will have deadlines to meet based on your work (complete with Managers who may not be happy with their performance if they do not meet them).

 If you are late for your deadline, it could have a domino effect and make everyone else late as well.
-In the end everyone ends up looking unprofessional and disorganized.
+In the end, everyone ends up looking unprofessional and disorganized.

 Ask for a deadline if one is not provided

-In an office environment, particularly one where the office staff tend to work back late or work from home, you do not want work emailed to you at 8 pm if the deadline was 5 pm.
+In an office environment, particularly one where the office staff tends to work back late or work from home, you do not want work emailed to you at 8 pm if the deadline was 5 pm.

 Delegate or ask for help where you can

-As a Manager you may have a team of managers and staff to delegate the work to.
+As a Manager, you may have a team of managers and staff to delegate the work to.
 Where possible give them sufficient time to get the work done.

 To be clear, delegation does not mean leaving the work to the last minute and then dumping it on someone else, which leads us to the next point.